 2 decorating tips, size “3”

 *Find the cookie cutter (maybe part of a set), decorating bags, couplers, tips and paintbrushes in the craft store.
 For food coloring, I suggest Americolor Soft Gel Pastes, found online or in specialty stores.
 Bright White, Egg Yellow, Electric Pink and Chocolate Brown used here.
-For tips on finding supplies, click HERE.
+Find cookie decorating supplies HERE.

 step one: make your cookies.
 Prepare cookie dough according to the recipe.
 Chill, roll out, cut out circles, bake and let cool completely.